impactwallet/impact-wallet/README.md

 > in two words, **learn how to produce wealth and how to distribute it, and you will have at once moral and material greatness;**

-Now we have the Internet Economy working like England centuries ago.
+Now we have Economy working like England centuries ago.

-But now we have everything to build a new model relevant the one that great minds already formulated in the Age of Enlightement.
+But we have everything to build a new model relevant the one that great minds already formulated in the Age of Enlightement.

-We just need to add the second part to this formula of having moral and material greatness in the Internet.
+We just need to add the second part (fair wealth distribution) to this formula of having moral and material greatness.
+That is why We should turn Economy into Impactonomy.

 # Solution
 To solve all the issues above we came up with idea of crypto currency that’s mined by creators and builders by doing their work — content, code, design.
 We call it - **Impact Tokens**.